joevandyk/joevandyk.github.com/_drafts/2013-07-27-stuff-in-one-place.md

 * analytical sql queries
 * getting too big? can move data to a tablespace or different db. postgresql_fdw for partitioning.
 * amazon ebs allows for 1 terabyte per tablespace. but ebs sucks. :( m1.xlarge gives you 4x420 gig drives.
+Probably good enough for 99.9% of sites.

 Disadvantages: